build-on-aws/content/posts/ai-explainability/01-ai-explainability-intro/index.md

 ---
-title: Title
+title: An introduction to concepts of explainability.
-description: Introduction ot the concept of explainability
+description: Introduction ot the concepts of explainability such as blackbox models, perturbation, posthoc, local vs global, and surrogate models.
 tags:
   - ai-explainability
   - ai-fairness